Vanshika140404/Mini_Project_HCR/README.md

-Real-time Camera-Based Gesture Control System for Games Overview
+# Real-time Camera-Based Gesture Control System for Games

+## **Overview**
-This project enables players to control PC games using hand gestures via a standard webcam.
-It uses computer vision to detect gestures in real time and converts them into gamepad inputs, allowing seamless gameplay without special hardware or code modifications.
+This project enables players to control PC games using **hand gestures** via a standard webcam.
+It uses **computer vision** to detect gestures in real time and converts them into **gamepad inputs**, allowing seamless gameplay without special hardware or game code modifications.

-Features
+---

+## **Features**
-Real-time gesture detection
+- Real-time gesture detection

-Works with any game supporting gamepad input
+- Works with any game supporting gamepad input

-No extra hardware required
+- No additional hardware required

-Easy to configure and use

-Requirements
+- Simple and user-friendly interface

+---

+## **Requirements**
+**Hardware:**
-Hardware: PC with i3 or above, 4GB RAM, HD webcam
+- PC with Intel i3 or above
+- Minimum 4GB RAM
+- HD webcam (720p or above)

+**Software:**
+- Python 3.x
+- OpenCV
+- MediaPipe
+- Pyautgui
-Software: Python 3.x, OpenCV, MediaPipe, Gamepad API
+- Gamepad API or equivalent library

-How It Works
+---

+## **How It Works**
-Captures video from webcam
+1. Captures real-time video from the webcam

-Detects hand landmarks using MediaPipe
+2. Detects hand landmarks using **MediaPipe**

-Classifies gestures
+3. Classifies gestures using rule-based or ML models

-Maps them to gamepad inputs for existing games
+4. Maps gestures to standard gamepad inputs for controlling games

-Future Scope
+---

+## **Future Scope**
-Support for VR/AR gaming
+- Support for VR gaming environments

-Multi-gesture combinations for complex controls
+- Multiple gesture combinations for complex game controls

-Hybrid control with voice commands# Mini_Project_HCR
+- Hybrid control system combining gestures and voice commands